HomeUpdated to 2025 tax year

 1. Is registration for the GST/HST program under the Excise Tax Act required?

-2. Do I have to charge HST to the person or company I am supplying goods or services to?
+2. If I am registered, do I have to charge HST to the person or company I am supplying goods or services to?

 These are separate questions.
 A person might be required to register, but the supply may be “zero-rated” in which case the person would charge 0% HST, i.e. no charge.